 It meets general safety standards and legal requirements.
 It also complies with the EC directives listed in the device-specific EC Declaration of Conformity.
-Endress+Hauser confirms this by affixing the CE mark to the device.

 2.6 IT security

 We only provide a warranty if the device is installed and used as described in the Operating Instructions.
 The device is equipped with security mechanisms to protect it against any inadvertent changes to the device settings.